-We are here to redefine our relationship with food - the way it's produced, distributed, consumed, and discarded - by focusing on education, regenerative local farming and the circular management of all resources.
+We are here to redefine our relationship with food.
+The way it's produced, distributed, consumed, and discarded.
+We focus on education, regenerative local farming, and the circular management of all resources.
 We also want to ensure that the communities we serve are resilient and are able to bounce back no matter the problems that they face.
 By sowing the right seeds, we safeguard and promote the right growth in our communities.

 A big part of Edible London, as the name implies, is taking disused and derelict urban spaces and regenerating them from grey/barely green to beautiful edible gardens/growing spaces.
 We call this turning grey back to green, and by doing so we help to bring diverse, nutrient rich, locally grown plants back into our communities.
 Once revitalised, our growing sites also provide safe spaces for the community to connect back to nature, learn, grow and de-stress in urban environments where access to such space is typically lacking or not easily accessible.
 Let's make our lands edible.

 In everything that we do, we try to prioritise and implement principles of zero waste and the circular management of all resources.
 One of the biggest areas that thrives under this approach is helping to prevent the landfilling of surplus produce.
 In short, thanks to our amazing quality control team, diverted surplus fruit & veg is separated into high quality produce that's either worthy of being given out to partner food banks/community cook up partners, or used in one of our compost sites to help create nutrient rich soil for the future, or sent for anaerobic digestion in food recycling facilities.